Soliton formation in a bound state in the continuum GaN waveguide polariton laser

-Figure~\ref{fig4}(h) shows the size of the soliton in reciprocal space extracted from the experimental PL images as a function of the energy of the soliton (dots with error bars).
-The theoretical (blue) curve obtained using Eq.~\eqref{solsize} reproduces the experiment.
-The overall change of the soliton size from $\delta k_x=0.31$~$\mu$m$^{-1}$ to $\delta k_x=0.41$~$\mu$m$^{-1}$ observed up to $P=2P_{th}$, corresponds to an angular broadening of the beam from $1^\circ$ to $1.32^\circ$ -- a 30\% increase.
-This significant change could be important for potential applications of BIC laser sources.
-Around threshold, the soliton induced localization is moderate and the condensate develops near $k=0$ benefiting from the long BIC lifetime, which contributes to a low threshold.
-However, sufficiently above threshold, the condensate becomes wider in k-space resulting in a brighter emission thanks to the improvement of the ratio between radiative and non-radiative losses.
 Overall, the long lifetime and localized nature of the BIC soliton in real space make it a promising candidate for photonic information treatment~\cite{peccianti2002all}, storage~\cite{sedov2014tunneling,pang2016all} and transfer~\cite{herr2016dissipative}.
-The angular broadening of polariton based soliton BIC should be taken into account for laser applications and can turn to an advantage, increasing light extraction efficiency above threshold.
+The angular broadening of polariton-based soliton BIC should be taken into account for laser applications and can turn to an advantage, increasing light extraction efficiency above threshold.

 To conclude, we have fabricated a patterned GaN polariton waveguide with a polaritonic BIC state exhibiting topological protection.
 We have successfully observed polariton condensation on this state.
-Moreover, we have demonstrated one key feature of polariton condensates that differentiates them from bare-photon lasing: polariton-polariton interactions lead to the formation of a polariton BIC soliton and determine its energy and shape dependence on particle density, which affects the angular distribution of the polariton laser emission.
+Moreover, we have demonstrated one key feature of polariton condensates that differentiates them from bare-photon lasing: polariton-exciton and polariton-polariton interactions lead to the formation of a polariton BIC soliton and determine its energy and shape dependence on particle density, which affects the angular and real-space distribution of the polariton laser emission.
 Our experimental results are in excellent agreement with the theory.